Describe a kind of foreign food you like and you have had: IELTS Speaking Cue Card

 What other foreign foods have you tried and enjoyed?

-I've tried sushi, which I really enjoyed, especially the salmon rolls.
-I also like Indian curry, particularly butter chicken.
-Each of these foods has its unique flavors and preparation styles, which I find fascinating.
+I've tried sushi, which I really enjoyed, especially the salmon nigiri.
+I also love Indian curry, particularly butter chicken.
+Each of these dishes has unique flavors and cooking styles that I find fascinating.

 Cue 1:What the dish is?